 - So, do you write for children?

 Elijah and Obadiah start their stories as children.
 And children take important roles beside them.
-But, as far as I know, my readers are adults.
+But theses are adult novels.